 Here are some acceptable forms of proof of student enrollment:

-We often experience surges.
+Applicants will standardly receive first contact and/or approval within one (1) business day of submitting an application.
+However, we often experience surges that may require additional time.
 Just know that we do our best to review all applications as quickly as possible, and you will be notified via email as soon as a decision is made.

 At Scholarship America, we have one passion—every student.
 That includes students who have to choose between paying a bill and staying in school.